 Simple instructions for hole filling

-The following products may be used to fill in any nail holes or divots.
+Use and of the following products to fill in any nail holes or divots.
 To repair this damage there are various methods and it is up to the homeowner and whomever is doing the repairs to select a product that will detract from view and hold up to standard foot traffic without failing.

 (wax sticks) are widely available at most Home stores.
 We have a preference for Mohawk, due to it matching our product colors better than others.
 They should all perform the same in application.